Quantum state is a (complex) superposition of classical states.

 In classical deterministic algorithm, we need at least N/2 + 1 queries.

 However, if some error is allowed, we can query x at only two positions and say "constant" if they same and "balanced" if they are different.
-Therefore,
+Therefore, the quantum-classical separation of this problem only holds if we consider algorithms without error probability.

 Solved using the same algorithm as the Deutsch_jozsa's.
 Note that, after applied the first Hadamard and phase-oracle, the zero state becomes